slackapi/bolt-js/docs/_basic/authenticating_oauth.md

 <div class="section-content">
 To prepare your Slack app for distribution, you will need to enable Bolt OAuth and store installation information securely.
 Bolt supports OAuth and will handle the rest of the work; this includes setting up OAuth routes, state verification, and passing your app an installation object which you must store.

-To enable OAuth, will need to provide:
+To enable OAuth, you must provide:
 * `clientId`, `clientSecret`, `stateSecret` and `scopes` _(required)_
 * An `installationStore` option with handlers that store and fetch installations to your database *(optional, strongly recommended in production)*